Quick facts about the art of the dyslexia test

 What will they test exactly?

-There is no single dyslexia test or dyslexia screening tool that ensures an accurate diagnosis.
+There is no single test or dyslexia screening tool that ensures an accurate diagnosis.
 Proper, professional dyslexia testing typically involves three elements:

 1) An interview with the